SteveDunn/Vogen/README.md

 public void SendInvoice(CustomerId customerId) { ... }
 ```

-_(you'll see the default public constructor is created, but the alalyzer stops you from using it, as described in a bit...)_
+_(you'll see the default public constructor is created, but the analyzer stops you from using it, as described in a bit...)_

 `int` is the default type for value objects.
 It is generally a good idea to explicitly declare each type
 for clarity.
 You can also - individually or globally - configure them to be